EDToaster/dotfiles/README.md

 # Description of the configuration, required.
 description = "dotfile configuration for sample"

+# Pre-validations to run, these will be run against the PATH variable.
+validation-commands = [
+    ["git", "--help"],
+    ["cargo", "--version"],
+]

 # Array of configurations, you can have as many configurations as you
 # want here.
 Each `configs` section corresponds to a separate file to be symlinked.
 [[configs]]